wenhaoq20/Spendy/README.md

 <br>

 ## How to Run This Project
-Please refer to our wiki for user guide to run the application
+Please refer to our [wiki](https://github.com/wenhaoq20/Spendy/wiki/User-Guide) for user guide to run and install the application

 ## How to Contribute
 Please refer to our wiki for guidelines on how to contribute to this project.
 Make sure to pull the latest changes from the main branch before starting your work and push your branches with meaningful commit messages.